-The EU - Vietnam Free Trade agreement marks a The trade agreement seeks to deepen Vietnam's economic integration, facilitate trade liberalisation and improve the legal framework for enforcement level.
-By taking the advantage of EU's expertise and technological innovation, Vietnam has the opportunity to further the advancement and diversification of its economy while improving competitiveness of domestic businesses.
+The EU - Vietnam Free Trade agreement marks a The trade agreement seeks to deepen Vietnam's economic integration, facilitate trade liberalisation and improve the legal framework for enforcement the past three decades.
+During this time Vietnam of standards at both domestic and international level.
+By taking the advantage of EU's expertise and technological innovation.
+Vietnam has the opportunity to further the advancement and diversification of its economy while improving competitiveness of domestic businesses.

-The EU continues to play a pivotal role in Vietnam's This presents a win-win relationship for both Vietnam and the EU.
-The trade agreement, together with the Partnership and Cooperation Agreement (PCA) that entered into force in 2016, consolidates existing areas of cooperation and engagement, and deepens and diversifies our relations further in areas of mutual interest.
+and the EU.
+The trade agreement, together with the Partnership and Cooperation Agreement (PCA) that entered into force in 2016, consolidates existing areas of cooperation and engagement, and deepens and diversifies our relations further in a reas of mutual interest.
 Our aim is that, through the trade and investment agreements, we can encourage more European firms to be present in Vietnam, and promote better access for Vietnamese businesses to the European market.
 As Vietnam turns into a middle-income country, we share a common agenda to stimulate growth and employment, improve competitiveness, further fight against poverty and consolidate reform.